FlyinPandaa/FlyinPandaa/README.md

 - 👋 Hi, I’m @FlyinPandaa
-- 👀 I’m interested in Video Games (MMORPGs(Black Desert Online), Mobas(League of Legends), and some FPS games(Valorants)
+- 👀 I’m interested in Video Games (MMORPGs(Black Desert Online), Mobas(League of Legends), and some FPS games(Valorants).
+Also enjoy listening to K-pop, watching K-dramas, reading mangas/manhwas/manhuas, and the ocassional anime.
 - 🌱 I’m currently an undergraduate student at UC Merced, and learning C++ and Python
 - 📫 How to reach me:
 Email: MikeFang456@gmail.com